gcarreno/UberPDF-Example/README.md

 ### `wintel64`

-This is the Windows 64 bits configuration.
+This is the Windows 64 bits configuration with dynamic linking.

 ### `wintel32`

-This is the Windows 32 bits configuration.
+This is the Windows 32 bits configuration with dynamic linking.